Cherry Cheesecake Brownies

 - Brownies will be gooey and fudgy.
 Refrigeration helps them set.
 Slice after refrigerating.

-- Different brownie mixes produce different results.
-If you prefer cake-like brownies and don't want them to be gooey, use a mix or recipe that doesn't have chocolate chips in it.
+- PLEASE READ: Different brownie mixes produce different results.
+If you prefer cake-like brownies and don't want them to be gooey, use a mix or recipe that doesn't have chocolate chips or fudge in it.
+Otherwise, your brownie layer will not set as much as you may like.

 - When the cheesecake comes out of the oven, it will jiggle quite a bit.
 Make sure it is firm to the touch.
 It sets after cooling in the refrigerator.